phonegap/phonegap-docs/docs/guides/desktop/03-desktop-serve.md

 ---
-title: "Run your App!"
+title: "Run your App"
 ---

 You can use the *PhoneGap Developer App* paired with the *PhoneGap Desktop App* to immediately preview your app on a device without installing platform SDKs, registering devices, or compiling code.

 The PhoneGap Desktop App starts a small web server to host your project and returns the server address for you to use from the PhoneGap Developer App running on your mobile device.
+It's started automatically upon project creation, but you can also hit the play button to start a project that's currently inactive.

-###Pair and Preview
+### Preview on a Device
 1. In the previous step we created a project and ensured it was running by looking for the green 'play' button to be highlighted and a green bar showing the server address it's running on at the bottom of the PhoneGap Desktop App. <br><br>The screenshot is shown again below for reference.
 Locate the specific server address for your project before moving to the next step.

      <img src="/images/desktop-app-create.jpg" width="350" height="500"/>